kasamikona/Loopy-Tools/README.md

 # Kasami's Loopy Tools Collection

 This is a collection of tools, scripts and info that I have created/gathered in my research and development work on the Casio Loopy.
-There isn't a whole lot here yet.
-The collection will grow as time goes on, but some parts may split off into dedicated repos.
+I'm working towards splitting some parts off into dedicated repos.

 **Please do not use my tools for creating controversial or offensive content.**
 I feel that the demographic of the Loopy including the modern community is not a suitable place for this.
 I can't stop you from doing anything, but I will blacklist you and certainly won't provide support if you do so.
 You may contact me privately if you want more of an explanation of why this notice is here.

 ## Related repositories

 [Loopy-Schematics](https://github.com/kasamikona/Loopy-Schematics): Schematics for various parts and accessories.
+[loopy-homebrew-template](https://github.com/kasamikona/loopy-homebrew-template): A barebones template for homebrew.

 ## Repo Contents

-- CompilerTemplate: A basic C++ toolchain for compiling very simple Loopy code (needs new example code...)
 - Documentation: Research findings and datasheets.
 - Hardware: Parts for custom designed hardware.
 - SerialDumper: A tool to dump cartridges using the Loopy console itself with a serial mod.